jerkos/jerkos/README.md

 ### Hi there 👋

+#### Pragmatic full stack developer

+🔭 I’m currently working on helping developers creating libraries for them.
+(But aslo for fun)

+Like 🐍, ☕, 🐘
 <!--
 **jerkos/jerkos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.